The Realities of War

 A Day in the Life of a Soldier

 The war on the Western Front was fought in trenches – long, narrow, deep, and muddy ditches.
-The Canadian infantry were rotated in and out of the trenches as it was the most dangerous place on earth to be, and it was extraordinarily uncomfortable.
+Canadian Infantry soldiers were rotated in and out of the trenches, as it was the most dangerous place on earth to be.
+The trenches were extraordinarily uncomfortable and soldiers in the trenches were under frequent enemy artillery fire.
 The soldiers lived with vermin such as rats, lice, maggots, and flies which created serious health risks.
 The trenches were also constantly exposed to the weather.
 Here is what a day in the trenches looked like for soldiers.

 An Overview of the Canadian Uniforms